Xetibo/ReSet-Doc/sections/literature.typ

 it with new functions.

-ReSet itself is made with this idea in mind, expanding on existing functionality for Wi-Fi, audio and more.
+ReSet itself is made with this idea in mind, expanding on existing functionality for Wi-Fi, Audio and more.

 IPC has a major limitation, while the backend can be implemented solely with IPC by creating a new process that will handle the new functionality, the frontend